dmikushin/svg-to-lottie-converter/README.md

 * Open AWS and navigate to CloudWatch
 * Click on "Log groups" and click on the name of the task definition which we created in the above step
 * Click on the latest "Log stream" or any of the older "Log streams" to see logs on each of the task containers

+# SSH onto AWS instance
+* Visit the "Connect" page in AWS for the instance, it will tell you to do something like `ssh -i "{certname}.pem" {username}@{instance id}.us-west-2.compute.amazonaws.com` and when doing this you're likely to get a timeout.
+To fix this add a new "Inbound rule" to the "Security Groups" associated with the instance, Type "SSH", Protocol "TCP", Port "22", and select "My IP", save the new rules and try the terminal command to SSH onto the instance again, and it should now work.

 # API Authentication
 API authentication is provided by Auth0, to manage auth login to `https://manage.auth0.com/` with `info@antiblanks.com`.